supercollider/example-plugins/README.md

 ## Installing

+You can install each folder -- or the entire repository -- as you would a quark: `Quarks.gui` => `Install a folder`.

-Copy the folder you want to install to your Extensions folder.
+Alternatively, you can copy, move, or symbolic link the folder into your Extensions folder.
 You can find out which one that is by evaluating

 ```
 Platform.userExtensionDir
 ```

 from within SuperCollider.
-Alternatively, you may install the extensions system-wide by copying to
+Alternatively, you may install the plugin(s) system-wide by copying to

 ```
 Platform.systemExtensionDir
 ```

-Tip: On OSX and Linux, it might be more convenient to use a symbolic link rather than copying or moving the directory.